Eurekode/ScriptStash.Net/README.md

 **ScriptStash** is a C# code loader for text/script files manipulation.
 It loads each script file once.
 Keeping it stored in-memory, ready to be used for any applicative reuse over and over.
 Also, it can be used for token-driven scripting (e.g. place in script token for SELECT-SQL table name, changing the query target table dynamically at run-time).

 ## How it works ...
-**ScriptStash** loads with **System.IO.File** each script at its destination folder and store it in-memory while your solution application running.
-Also, it can store dictionary key-value pairs for token injection to every stored tokenized script file.
+**ScriptStash** loads with **System.IO.File** each script at its destination folder and store it in-memory while your solution application running. **ScriptStash** can store dictionary key-value pairs for token injection to every stored tokenized script file.
 So, it can return the original file loaded, or a transformed text with all needed tokens replaced with values from given dictionary.

 ## Usage ...
 Usage examples: